-The manner in which your title is held, also known as title vesting, refers to your legal rights related to a property you are buying or one you own.
-With so many decisions to make during the homebuying process, you might not think about how you should hold title.
-However, title vesting carries a lot of weight when it comes to your legal rights to sell or refinance your home in the future, as well as what happens to your property after you die.
+The manner in which your title is held, also known as “title vesting,” refers to your legal rights to the home you own.
+You might not think about title vesting amid so many other decisions to make during the homebuying process, but it affects your legal right to sell or refinance your home and what happens to the property after you die.

 1. Joint tenancy with right of survivorship (JTWROS)

-This is often touted as the best way to hold title for most married couples, but also applies to those who plan to own a property with other family members.
-Joint tenancy with rights of survivorship provides everyone with equal ownership rights that automatically pass on to survivors in the event of an owner’s death.
+This is often touted as the best title vesting for most married couples, but it also applies to family members planning to own a property together.
+Joint tenancy with rights of survivorship gives everyone equal ownership rights that automatically pass on to survivors in the event of an owner’s death.

-When you hold title with someone else with right of survivorship, the ownership can’t be divided up.
+When you hold property title with someone who has the right of survivorship, you can’t divide up the ownership unequally.
 Under this type of vesting, the owners don’t have to be married, and any number of persons can own the property together.

 2. Community property with right of survivorship

-If you live in one of nine community property states in the U.S., which include Arizona, California, Idaho, Nevada, New Mexico, Texas, Louisiana, Wisconsin and Washington, then community property laws could dictate who gets what real estate in the event of a divorce.
+Marital status disclosure is especially important if you live in one of the nine community property states in the U.S. — Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+In these states, community property laws could dictate who gets what real estate in the event of a divorce.